IBM/integrity-enforcer/docs/README_ISHIELD_OPERATOR_CR.md

 ## Logging

 Console log includes stdout logging from IShield server.
 Context log includes admission control results.
 Both are enabled as default.
-You can specify namespaces in scope. `'*'` is wildcard. `'-'` is empty stiring, which implies cluster-scope resource.
+You can define conditions to output logs here.
+For example, you can specify namespaces in scope. `'*'` is wildcard. `'-'` is empty stiring, which implies cluster-scope resource.
+You can also specify what Kind of resource should be logged like an example below.
 ```yaml
 spec:
   shieldConfig: